 Negative and positive emotional systems are mutually exclusive.
 The distribution of activity between both sides always adds up to 100%.
-If the FEAR system in a dog is 20% active, a positive system like NURTURE can only be 80% active.
+For example, if the FEAR system in a dog is 20% active, a positive system like NURTURE can only be 80% active.

-As the Seeking System turns on, it pulls the dog out of the negative emotional system and moves it to a positive emotional system.
-The goal is to turn off RAGE, FEAR, and PANIC and turn on PLAY, CARE, and LUST (or in case of training EAT is a better goal).
+Further, as the SEEKING System turns on, it pulls the dog out of a negative emotional system and moves it to a positive emotional system.
+The goal is to turn off RAGE, FEAR, and PANIC and turn on PLAY, NURTURE, and LUST.

-We Activate the SEEKING System in One of Three Ways
+We Can Activate the SEEKING System in One of Three Ways

 - Desire (for something good)